RMerl/asuswrt-merlin/README-merlin.txt

    - CHANGED: Merged Asus's newer NTP update code, with a fix to prevent hourly log spam from the update process when in a DST enabled timezone.
+   - CHANGED: Updated vstpd to 3.0.2 (newer version used by Asus on their Qualcomm-based routers)
    - FIXED: OpenVPN server page would report an initializing state when it was already running under certain conditions
+   - FIXED: First OpenVPN client/server instance wasn't properly run on the second CPU core, resulting in lower performance (AC56/AC68/AC87)
+   - FIXED: Router IP wasn't advertised through DHCP if WINS was enabled

 376.49_5 (9-Jan-2015)